reqT/reqT/docs/lab1.md

 * *Optional*.
 Study the template *"Context diagram with interfaces"* in the **Templates** menu and make a more detailed context diagram of your project including a model of interfaces with input/output data.

-## Task 2: Create a `features` section
+## Task 3: Create a `features` section

-* Add a `Section: features` to your model and include your feature according to the following example.
-Each feature should have a short identifier (id) that use camel case capitalization.
+* Add a `Section: features` to your model and include your features according to the following example.
+Each feature should have a short id that use camel case capitalization.
 Place your feature description in a `Gist` attribute.
-If you type `Gist ?` in the reqT terminal you can see an explanation/definition of what a `Gist` attribute is.

 ```
 * Section: features has